serverless/dashboard/docs/faq.md

 **How can I use console to find slow API Endpoints?**

 Slow API responses can negatively impact users and cost your organization money.
-Our metrics and trace explorer allow you to filter on specific endpoints and environment.
+Our metrics and Trace explorer allow you to filter on specific endpoints and environment.
 From there the p95 metric shows you the worst 5% of API performance, and the p90 metric shows you the worst 10%.
-Filtering the traces for Durations higher than those metrics will lead you to your slowest requests.
+Filtering the Traces for Durations higher than those metrics will lead you to your slowest requests.